Do you consider yourself to be quite the Disney World buff? Can no one else hold a candle to your wisdom of Walt and all things mouse-related??

 Disney World Has an Abandoned Airstrip

-If you’ve ever wished you could fly straight to Disney World without hopping on Disney’s Magical Express, you actually could at one time!
+If you’ve ever wished you could fly straight to Disney World, you actually could at one time!

 The Lake Buena Vista STOLport was built in 1971 (the same year Magic Kingdom opened) to allow direct flights by Shawnee Airlines to Disney World!